spielhuus/recad/docs/schema.rst

    elements

-The `elektron` module allows for drawing circuits.
+The `recad.Schema` module allows for drawing circuits.
 The drawing follows the basic structure containing pre-defined elements for use in a drawing.
 A common import structure is:

 .. code-block:: python
-   :linenos:

-   from elektron import Draw, Element, Label, Line, Nc, Dot
+   from recad import Schema

-.. autoclass:: recad::Schema
+.. autoclass:: recad.Schema

-To create a circuit diagram, use a context manager (with statement) on a `schemdraw.Drawing`.
-Any elements created within the with block will be added to the drawing:
+.. autofunction:: recad.Schema.new

+.. autofunction:: recad.Schema.load

+.. autofunction:: recad.Schema.write

+.. autofunction:: recad.Schema.plot

+Example Usage:

 .. exec_code::
    :linenos: